oroinc/documentation/crm/admin_guide/integrations/outlook_sync.rst

 From this article you will learn how to configure and run synchronization, and see the workflow used for that.

+.. note:: Emails are not synced in the course of Outlook integration.
+For this, please refer to :ref:`Email Configuration <user-guide-email-admin>` topic.

 Getting Started
 ---------------